Vegas dominates St. Louis 6-4, one win from West’s top seed

 EDMONTON, Alberta (AP) — Mark Stone scored the go-ahead goal on a deflection with under 7 minutes left, and the Vegas Golden Knights took a big step toward clinching the top seed in the Western Conference by beating the St. Louis Blues 6-4 in round-robin play Thursday night.

 Vegas would be the West’s No. 1 seed with a win against Colorado on Saturday.
+The team that went to the 2018 Stanley Cup Final and was eliminated after a questionable call in Game 7 against San Jose looks capable of winning it all.

+“We came into Edmonton wanting to play our best hockey, whether that got us three wins or no wins,” Stone said.
+“So long as we’re playing well, we feel confident against anyone.”

-Despite leading the conference when the NHL season was shut down in March, defending Stanley Cup champion St. Louis can finish no higher than third and needs to beat Dallas on Sunday to avoid the No. 4 seed.
+Despite leading the conference when the NHL season was shut down in March, defending champion St. Louis can finish no higher than third and needs to beat Dallas on Sunday to avoid the No. 4 seed.

+“I don’t know if we thought it was going to be easy coming in here for these round-robin games,” Blues coach Craig Berube said.
+“Our compete level has to come way up. … We have to get to another level Sunday.”

-The Golden Knights dominated the Blues in each team’s second round-robin game, outshooting them 38-17.
+The Golden Knights dominated the Blues in each team’s second game, outshooting them 38-17.
 St. Louis goalie Jordan Binnington was sharp early and made 32 saves but wound up getting shelled.

 Alex Tuch and Shea Theodore each scored twice for Vegas, while defenseman Zach Whitecloud and Stone added a goal each.
 Tuch also had an assist on Whitecloud’s goal.

 After Robin Lehner won Vegas’ first game against Dallas, Marc-Andre Fleury was solid in making 13 saves against St. Louis.

-Fleury figures to be the Golden Knights’ starting goalie when they start their best-of-seven playoff series next week.
+“Tonight never really felt in doubt,” Stone said.
+“I thought we played as good a 60 minutes as we could.”

 Like the East’s top-seeded Boston Bruins, who they beat in the 2019 Cup Final, the Blues have some work to do before moving into an elimination series.
 They got two goals from defenseman Colton Parayko, David Perron’s second in two games and one from Troy Brouwer, who was inserted into the lineup amid several injuries.

-NOTES: Scoring forward Vladimir Tarasenko, forward Robert Thomas and defenseman Carl Gunnarsson were all scratched for the Blues. … Max Pacioretty was again out for the Golden Knights. … Neither Ryan Reaves nor Lehner took a knee during the anthems after doing so before the Dallas game.
+NOTES: Scoring forward Vladimir Tarasenko, forward Robert Thomas and defenseman Carl Gunnarsson were all scratched for the Blues.
+Berube said Tarasenko’s absence was precautionary. … Max Pacioretty was again out for the Golden Knights. … Neither Ryan Reaves nor Lehner took a knee during the anthems after doing so before the Dallas game.

 For more AP NHL coverage: https://apnews.com/NHL and https://twitter.com/AP_Sports